CivicActions/ssp-toolkit/docs/controls/RA.md

 CivicActions Operations uses vulnerability scanning software to document and determine risks to the system.
 Operating system and application vulnerability scans include:
 • The CivicActions system environment employs the OpenSCAP scanner with the Red Hat STIG baseline to check for vulnerabilities.
 • The CivicActions application environment is tested by the penetration tester OWASP ZAP, an open-source web application security scanner to report on needed updates based on known flaws.
 CivicActions Operations has automated the process to perform the scans on a monthly basis.
-The resulting reports list vulnerabilities and ranks them by severity.
+The resulting reports list vulnerabilities and rank them by severity.
 These reports are stored on an audit server and are used to inform changes to the system and verify that security controls are working correctly.
 These scans are used to document the current state of the system, and to analyze security trends as changes are made over time.

 #### b